 It’s a well-known adage, handed down from meat lovers from generations past, that “A good steak is cooked to no more than medium rare.”
 In fact, you might even consider a medium rare steak the perfect steak.
-While some steak enthusiasts out there may be nodding their heads in silent approval of this sage advice, those among us without a degree in “proper meat doneness” from the “University of Beef” may be wondering just what it means when someone advises to cook steaks to medium rare.
+While some steak enthusiasts out there may be nodding their heads in silent approval of this sage advice, those among us without a degree in “proper meat doneness” from the “University of Beef” may be wondering just what it means when someone advises cooking steaks to medium rare.
 Never fear, this Steak University feature will delve into the mysteries of a medium-rare steak and have you grilling like an expert in no time.

 “Medium rare” is a shorthand term used to describe the degree of doneness of a cut of beef.
-While the encyclopedic definition is fine and dandy, calling steaks medium- rare doesn’t convey much without a few key points of reference.
-Heat wise, the temperature of a medium-rare steak will reach a maximum of 130-140 degrees Fahrenheit.
+While the broad definition is fine and dandy, calling a steak cut medium-rare doesn’t convey much without a few key points of reference.
+Heat wise, the temperature of a medium-rare steak cut will reach a maximum of 130-140 degrees Fahrenheit.
 Visually, a medium-rare steak will have a medium pink to red center and will be warm to the touch.
 Contrary to popular belief, the cut will not be red meat, undercooked meat, or raw meat, but rather, have a light pink center that’s safe to eat.

-The benefits to cooking medium-rare steaks are numerous.
+The benefits of cooking medium-rare steaks are numerous.
 The temperature of a medium-rare steak is just hot enough to allow the marbling, or fat, to melt into the meat and distribute flavor and juiciness.
-Cook a steak to medium or well-done and you’ll most likely get a tough piece of meat that will give your jaw muscles a work out.
-Cook a steak less than medium-rare and the fat doesn’t have the same opportunity to distribute; not to mention you will also be jamming a hunk of cold squishy beef in your mouth.
+Cook steak to medium or well-done, and you’ll most likely get a tough piece of meat that will give your jaw muscles a workout.
+Cook a steak less than medium-rare, and the fat doesn’t have the same opportunity to distribute; not to mention, you will also be jamming a hunk of cold squishy beef in your mouth.

 Method #1: Time It

-One of the oldest, and least complicated, methods when it comes to how to grill a steak to medium-rare is the standby timing method.
-Generally speaking, 3-5 minutes per side on a hot grill or pan will ensure your steaks are medium-rare and juicy.
-The problem with this technique is that not all grills, pans, oven, or steaks for that matter, are uniform, so steak cooking times can vary significantly.
+One of the oldest and least complicated methods when it comes to understanding how to grill a steak to medium-rare is the standby timing method.
+Usually, 3-5 minutes per side on a hot grill or pan will ensure your steaks are medium-rare and juicy.
+The problem with this technique is that not all grills, pans, oven, or steaks, for that matter, are uniform, so steak cooking times can vary significantly.

 Method #2: The Handy Meat Thermometer

 For starters, inserting a probe thermometer requires you to pierce the meat, creating an escape path for vital juices.
-Additionally, depending on your cooking method, inserting a thermometer may be inconvenient in tighter spaces, or require you to place the cooking instrument in the direct path of fire or high heat, which could lead to disaster.
+Additionally, depending on your cooking method, inserting a thermometer may be inconvenient in tighter spaces, or require you to place the cooking instrument in the direct path of fire or high heat, which can be a hazardous risk.
 Modern thermometers have infra-red technology that measures surface temperature, eliminating both of these issues.
 However, it’s not nearly as handy for determining the internal temperature of a medium-rare steak.

 Method #3: The Expert Level “Touch” Technique

-The final technique when it comes to grilling a steak to medium-rare perfection can require a bit of trial and error.
-In the long run, however, mastering the “touch” technique to steak doneness can not only create a perfect medium-rare steak every time, it also looks pretty darn impressive to friends and family.
+The final technique when it comes to grilling the perfect steak to medium-rare perfection can require a bit of trial and error.
+In the long run, however, mastering the “touch” technique to steak doneness can not only create a perfect medium-rare cut every time, but it also looks pretty darn impressive to friends and family.

-When it comes to execution, a medium-rare steak will have some squish, or give, when lightly pressed on with your finger.
-If a steak is rare it will be all squish and will hold an indent from where it’s been pressed.
+When it comes to execution, a medium-rare steak will have some squish or give when lightly pressed on with your finger.
+If a steak is rare, it will be all squish and will hold an indent from where it’s been pressed.
 A medium steak, or one cooked even longer, won’t give at all, or only minimally.
-It may take some time, trial and error to perfect the “touch” method, but we’ve found this is surely the best for ensuring the perfect level of medium rare doneness time in and out.
+It may take some time, trial and error to perfect the “touch” method, but we’ve found this is undoubtedly the best for ensuring the perfect level of medium rare doneness time in and out.